abbraar/abbraar/README.md

-* 👩🏻‍💻Bachelor of Science in Artificial Imtelligence .
+* 👩🏻‍💻 Bachelor of Science in Artificial Intelligence.

 • 📫 How to reach me abrarsebiany15@gmail.com